Overview

 2. Click on options dropdown and select Upload existing YARN.

-3. Choose one or more .json document in base YARN or GREW format.
+3. Choose one or more .json document in base YARN format.

 4. Confirm Upload.